alvinye9/bolc_25-012.github.io/docs/Main/PT/index.md

     - Any equipment around our PT Area, or within the ACFT connexes can be used.

-    - For gym days, please make a training plan that can utilize the facilities in the Fortenberry-Colton Physical Fitness Center, NOT the Fort Novosel Physical Fitness Center.
+    - For gym days, please make a training plan that can utilize the facilities in a cooperative manner (such as working out in pairs with a spotter, etc...)

     - Phase 2 of training must not stop sooner than 0650